World Series champ Red Sox accept invitation to White House

 BOSTON (AP) — The Boston Red Sox have accepted an invitation to the White House to celebrate their World Series championship.

-Team President Sam Kennedy says the ballclub is working out a date with the White House.
+"We've accepted and we're going to see if there's a date that works," team President Sam Kennedy said Monday night before the premiere of the ballclub's 2018 highlight video.

-The traditional champions' visit to Washington has become more politicized, with some teams declining invitations from President Donald Trump.
+Once a standard, non-partisan perk of winning it all, the traditional champions' visit to Washington has become more politicized.
+Some teams have declined invitations from President Donald Trump; in other cases, individual players stayed home.

 Kennedy says it's up to players to decide whether they want to attend.

-Manager Alex Cora says he'll be there.
 A native of Puerto Rico, Cora has been vocal in his call for the president to do more in the wake of Hurricane Maria that devastated the island.
-He says he will use the platform "in the right way."

-Cora and others were at a premiere Monday for a documentary on their championship season.
+"I'm going to use my platform the right way," he said.
+"I'm not going there to embarrass anybody."